talaugust/talaugust.github.io/_pages/about.md

 #### Interested in working with me?

+If you are interested in working with me, instead of emailing me please fill out [this interest survey](https://forms.gle/5h8HPEsdm6DBsLwy9).
+This is the best way of getting in touch with me.

 **Ph.D. student applicants**: I will be taking on new students in Fall 2024!
 If you are interest in HCI, NLP, communication, or reading and writing tools, I encourage you to apply to UIUC Computer Science and mention me in your application.

-I love working with motivated students at the intersection of HCI and NLP.
-My focus is on human-centered problems (e.g., how does the formality or complexity of text impact users differently?), and so I predominantly draw on and contribute to HCI research.
-I also often contribute to NLP research because my work uses computational methods to quantify and adapt language.
-Working in my group will always include a focus on a human problem, whether we are running experiments, building new interfaces, or training new models.

-If you are interested in working with me, instead of emailing me please fill out [this interest survey](https://forms.gle/5h8HPEsdm6DBsLwy9).
-This is the best way of getting in touch with me.